my1396/Econ-Study/_posts/2024-01-20-Insert-Images.md

 <img src="https://github.com/my1396/Econ-Study/assets/14339495/e84211f5-038e-41d3-bf78-40785de291d6" alt="IVT.svg" style="display: block; margin-right: auto; margin-left: auto; zoom:150%;" />
 ```

+**Comments**:

-Comments: It's safer and faster to use self-contained images.
+- It's safer and faster to use project self-contained images, for instance, in a folder `images` or `assets`.
 In this way, it doesn't depend on an external server like Google.
-When Google updates their terms, your website is protected from corruption.
+- The probelm with Cloud Storage is that when Google updates their terms, your website is corrupted.
+You have to make changes to your source codes to meet the requirements of the new terms (see the follwing section for an instance).
+- Self-contained images protect you from website corruption, which is more stable.
+- It is fatest for your website to load images when the files are on GitHub.
+But then you need to upload lots of images.
+As GitHub won't process a large amount at one time, you need to split the upload into small batches.

 ___